getty-zig/getty.so/docs/user-guide/design/blocks-and-tuples.md

 Internally, Getty uses blocks to form its core (de)serialization behavior.
 However, they are also the main mechanism for customization in Getty.
-Both users and (de)serializers can take advantage of blocks in order to customize the way Getty (de)serializes values, as we'll see later on.
+Users and (de)serializers can take advantage of blocks in order to customize the way Getty (de)serializes values, as we'll see later on.

 ## Blocks